 Moving on the balance sheet

-The balance sheet is typically the first financial statement shown, and there are key items for you check.
+The balance sheet is typically the first financial statement shown, and there are key items for your check.

 Cash is king, and you want to see a sufficient amount.
-This helps offset the expense when the board needs to order significant repairs, mitigating the need for a special assessment, borrowing the funds, or raising maintenance/common charges.
+It is helping offset the expense when the board needs to order significant repairs, mitigating the need for a special assessment, borrowing the funds, or raising maintenance/common charges.
 It can also help protect shareholders/unit owners in the event the building hits hard times.

 Accounts payable is the amount the building owes for its regular bills, such as suppliers.
 An unusually large balance could indicate the building is having trouble paying its regular operating expenses.